 The present results have important implications for theory and research practice.
 Practically speaking, sample sizes may need to be much larger.
 Theoretically speaking, researchers may have a poorer understanding of the antecedents and causes of aggression than anticipated.
 We elaborate below.

 Power.
-The results suggest that individual experiments studying the effects of violent video games may be badly underpowered.
-If the effects are indeed so small as we estimate, researchers will be hard-pressed to detect them.
+The results suggest that individual experiments studying the effects of violent video games are often badly underpowered.
+If the effects are indeed so small as we estimate, then researchers will be hard-pressed to detect them.
 For example, our largest estimate of the effect size recommended an adjustment from r = .21 to r = .15 for aggressive behavior in a well-designed experiment.
 Although this would seem to be a small adjustment, it is of substantial practical importance.
 Whereas the naïve estimate suggests a sample size of 136 is sufficient for 80% power in a one-tailed test, the PEESE estimate suggests that n = 270 is needed—a doubling of the sample size.
 The other adjustments all suggest that incredible sample sizes would be needed: p-curve, r = .09, n = 759; PET, r = .07, n = 1,250; p-uniform, r = .02, n = 15,400.
+These effects are smaller than those of, say, neglectful or hostile parenting (r = .28, Hoeve et al., 2009).

 Moderators and boundary conditions.
 This poor power would have serious implications for the field’s understanding of moderators and boundary conditions of violent game effects on aggressive outcomes.
 Many studies report significant interactions of violent game content by individual differences such as trait anger or gender.
 We are concerned that the understanding of such nuance is overstated.
 If the main effects are so small, tests of moderators are likely to be dramatically underpowered.
 If power is poor, the positive predictive value of significant interactions is minimal; such significant interactions would be more likely to be Type I errors than to reflect correctly-rejected null hypotheses.

 Furthermore, we suspect that significant moderators are tested and discovered post hoc.
 We expect that it is not unusual to collect a battery of brief personality measures alongside an experimental manipulation.
 How these measures are to be applied in analysis may be flexible — perhaps they are applied as possible moderators when a significant main effect is not found.
 When many moderators are tested, Type I error rates will rise substantially due to the number of tests conducted.
 Post-hoc exploratory analyses of moderators are valuable, but they should be reported as such, as the presentation of exploratory results as confirmatory results is misleading.
 One of us has published such an interaction, trait anger × violent game exposure (1 citation removed for masked review), and has experienced difficulty in replicating it (1 citation removed for masked review).
 Another exploratory analysis of ours, claiming to find effects on cognitive control (1 citation removed for masked review), was likely mistaken, as such “ego-depletion” effects could not be detected in a large-scale replication effort (Hagger et al., in press).
 The diversity of reported moderators and the infrequency of their replication suggest possible weaknesses in the literature of violent game effects.

+Finally, we are concerned that publication bias may conceal possible moderators of the effects, insofar as they exist.
+Imagine that a study measures the effect of games on aggressive behavior among two subpopulations, for which one has a moderate “true effect” and the other has a null “true effect”.
+If the null result is censored, violent-game effects appear stronger, but the moderation goes undetected.